home news about us the heritage projects partners properties gallery contact

 USD: PL 98 1030 1508 0000 0005 0294 3014

-If you want to be informed about current Foundation's activities and projects, please subscribe to our newsletter.
-Subscription form is located on the right-bottom corner of our website.
+If you wish to stay informed about current Foundation activities and projects, please subscribe to our newsletter.
+The subscription form is located on the right-bottom corner of our website.

 gora